Bandy: Russia

 In Russia bandy is known as hockey with a ball or simply Russian hockey.
 A similar game became popular among the Russian nobility in the early 1700s, with the imperial court of Peter the Great playing a predecessor of modern bandy on Saint Petersburg's frozen Neva river.
 Russians initially played this game using ordinary footwear with sticks made out of juniper wood, but it wasn't until later that ice skates were introduced.
-Bandy did not became popular among the masses throughout the Russian Empire until the second half of the 19th century.
+Bandy did not become popular among the masses throughout the Russian Empire until the second half of the 19th century.
 The predecessor of the current Russian Bandy Federation was founded in 1898.
 Bandy is considered a national sport in Russia and is the only discipline to have official support of the Russian Orthodox Church.

 Traditionally the Russians used a longer skate blade than other nations, giving them the advantage of skating faster.
 However, they would find it more difficult to turn quickly.
 A bandy skate has a longer blade than an ice hockey skate, and the "Russian skate" is even longer.

-Though bandy was still played in the Soviet Union after the Russian revolution, they did not partake in any international games for many decades.
+Though bandy was still played in the Soviet Union after the Russian Revolution, they did not partake in any international games for many decades.
 While agreements had previously been made to play friendlies against Sweden in the late 1940s, these plans had not come to fruition.
-The bandy event at the 1952 Winter Olympics in Oslo, Norway where men's bandy featured as a demonstration sport, was played without any Soviet team.
+The bandy event at the 1952 Winter Olympics in Oslo, Norway, where men's bandy featured as a demonstration sport, was played without any Soviet team.
 However, the Soviets reconsidered their position following this competition.

 When the Federation of International Bandy was formed in 1955, with the Soviet Union as one of its founding members, the Russians largely adopted the international rules of the game developed in England in the 19th century, with one notable exception.
 The other countries adopted the border which until then had only been used in Russia.